cloud-gov/cg-site/content/docs/services/relational-database.md

 If the response is `OK` instead of `FAILED` then your database is ready to use.

-The cloud.gov team is aims to provide clearer status indicators in a future release of our service broker.
+The cloud.gov team aims to provide clearer status indicators in a future release of our service broker.

 ### Bind to an application